Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 1. Make sure your forex broker is regulated

-You want to make sure that they are regulated in the appropriate countries.
+One method is that you want to make sure that they are regulated in the appropriate countries.

 The three countries that I look for are Singapore, Australia or the UK.
 The broker has to be regulated in one of these countries because I find that the regulations in these three countries are one of the best out there.